Rishiraj1308/CABZI/docs/CURE_OVERVIEW.md

 ---

+## 4. The Doctor's Portal (`/doctor`)

+Every doctor added by the hospital gets their own secure login to manage their schedule and consultations.

+*   **View Schedule:** A clean dashboard view showing all upcoming appointments for the day.
+*   **Appointment Management:** Doctors can view patient details for their confirmed appointments.
+*   **Manage Availability (Future Scope):** Doctors will be able to set their own available time slots, which will automatically be reflected in the rider's booking interface.

+---

-## 4. Financials: Subscriptions & Payouts
+## 5. Financials: Subscriptions & Payouts

 *   **Subscription Management (`/cure/subscription`):** A dedicated page to view and upgrade subscription plans.
 It clearly lists the features of each plan and provides company bank details for payment.
-*   **Billing & Payouts (`/cure/billing`):** A transparent financial ledger showing all earnings from completed ambulance services and tracking the total amount to be paid out by Cabzi.
+*   **Billing & Payouts (`/cure/billing`):** A transparent financial ledger showing all earnings from completed ambulance services and doctor consultations, and tracking the total amount to be paid out by Cabzi.

-This comprehensive workflow ensures that our CURE partners have a powerful, intuitive, and complete toolset to manage their emergency response services efficiently and professionally.
+This comprehensive workflow ensures that our CURE partners have a powerful, intuitive, and complete toolset to manage their emergency response and consultation services efficiently and professionally.